sassoftware/viya4-monitoring-kubernetes/logging/Troubleshooting.md

 kubectl delete psp v4m-es-psp
 ```

-## Issue: Deployment does not complete if Elastisearch/Kibana is not reachable from the deployment machine
+## Issue: Deployment does not complete if Kibana is not reachable from the deployment machine

 ### Description
-The deployment scripts fails during the "Configuring Kibana" step of the process with messages like the following:
+The deployment fails during the "Configuring Kibana" step of the process with messages like the following:
 ```
 INFO STEP 4: Configuring Kibana
 INFO Configuring Kibana